In this post

 print("✓ API key successfully configured!")

-In this example, we have a Q&A application - an AI customer service chatbot for an airline.
+In this example, we have a Q&A application - an airline's AI customer service chatbot.
 We are going to measure the quality of the interactions across a set of evaluation criteria.
-But first, we need to provide that data to AutoEval.

 Note: This particular dataset has been synthetically generated, and available for download here.